orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 -  Value is :

-   -  if sizemode=auto : available memory in Mb
+   -  if sizemode=auto: available memory in Mb

-   -  if sizemode=height : height of the strip or tile in pixels
+   -  if sizemode=height: height of the strip or tile in pixels

-   -  if sizemode=nbsplits : number of requested splits for streaming
+   -  if sizemode=nbsplits: number of requested splits for streaming

 -  If not provided, the default value is set to 0 and result in different behaviour depending on sizemode (if set to height or